adhamfarrag/htlmangsys/README.md

 ### Notes

-Reprehenderit sunt aliquip dolore officia eiusmod.
-Non veniam eiusmod amet elit veniam voluptate ut.
-Labore labore dolor est veniam nulla velit duis non ipsum.
-Consectetur Lorem do ullamco officia consectetur sunt excepteur cupidatat.
-Laboris excepteur anim aute dolor exercitation pariatur deserunt do fugiat consequat sit eiusmod sint.
-Aute esse velit velit laborum irure reprehenderit nulla Lorem ea.
+Hotel Management System written in C programming Language was a school project, goal was to create a system for hotels with two types of users (Single Admin and dynamic Users) and use static files to handle data.

 ### Installation & Usage

-[VScode](https://code.visualstudio.com/) has a very good installation guide for compilers for all Opreating Systems.
+[VScode](https://code.visualstudio.com/docs/languages/cpp) has a very good installation guide for compilers for all Opreating Systems.

-You can create accouts for guests, but for admin in Welcome Menu just type `admin` and use `admin` as a username and `pass` for passwords.
+You can create accouts for guests, but for admin in Welcome Menu type `admin` and it will navigate you to login page, use `admin` as a username and `pass` as a password to login.